AvishrantsSh/Django-Template/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Managing your Django project and all its dependencies can be a nightmare.
-This also includes working in virtual environments, securing your `SECRET KEY`, adding files to `.gitignore` etc.
+This also includes managing dependencies in virtual environments, securing your `SECRET KEY`, adding files to `.gitignore`, running code style validations and what not.

 Why not simplify this tedious and repetetive work?

-With this objective in mind, I created `Django Template`, a simple and minimalistic django project template that fits all your requiremenets.
+With this objective in mind, I created `Django Template`, a simple and minimalistic django project template that fits all your requirements.

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow these simple steps.
+Simply click on [Use this template](https://github.com/AvishrantsSh/Django-Template/generate) button on top to get started.
+Go ahead and choose a cool name for your project.
+Clone the newly created repository and continue with the following steps.

 ### Prerequisites